Pros

 However, if you’ve invested a lot in your cryptocurrencies, then KeepKey is just what the doctor ordered.
 With bulletproof security features, you don’t have to worry about hackers making away with your entire investment.
 But security aside, the wallet is also great for people looking for an easy to use wallet to store and transfer crypto.
 The display makes it easy to check all your crypto information without logging into your PC or smartphone.

-Who Might Not Benefit from Using the Wallet?
+Who Might Not Benefit from Using It?

 If you like using your smartphone for sending and receiving crypto, you’re better off with Ledger.
 That’s because with KeepKey, you’ll have to install third-party software, which may be an inconvenience to some.
 What’s more, if you want seamless and prompt customer service, you might want to look the other way.
 Customers have been complaining about Keepkey’s lacklustre customer service, which has left many frustrated.
 Of course you might not get a chance to use KeepKey if your under the budget too.